The constraints of post-quantum classical gravity: CQ theory which reproduces Einstein gravity

 in order to yield Einstein gravity in the classical limit.
 As a consequence, we view \eqref{eq: firstmom} as a condition on CQ theories of gravity that a sensible realization of CQ dynamics must satisfy.
 Here the $\alpha, \beta$ indices run over $\phi, \pi_{\phi}, a$.
 In order to study CQ dynamics in a concrete setting we shall make some further assumptions about the realizations.
 Firstly, we assume that the realizations are local, so that the CQ interaction is fully specified by the set of transition amplitudes $W^{\ag \bg}(z|z',x)$, $W^{\ag \bg}_a(z|z',x) $.
-Secondly, we shall focus on a natural class of dynamics, namely those with CQ couplings $W^{\ag \bg}(z|z')$ which are linear in $N$ and $N^a$.
-There is a good reason to do this: from a physical stand point, the free functions $N$ and $N^a$ represent the local time reperameterization invariance, and space-like diffeomorphism invariance of the underlying theory.
-A natural question, then, is to ask whether or not we can have a CQ theory of gravity which upholds these symmetries.
+Secondly, we shall focus on a natural class of dynamics, namely those with CQ couplings $W^{\ag \bg}(z|z',x)$ which are linear in $N$ and $N^a$.
+There is a good reason to do this: from a physical stand point, the free functions $N$ and $N^a$ represent the local time reperameterization invariance and space-like diffeomorphism invariance of the underlying theory.
+A natural question, is to ask whether or not we can have a CQ theory of gravity which upholds these symmetries.
 Furthermore, from a technical point of view if we were to consider non-linear couplings in the lapse and shift -- say we had an $N^2$ coupling -- then the method we use to derive the constraints would lead to a constraint which itself depends on $N$.
-Preservation of such a constraint then leads to $N$ becoming dynamical, which generically leads to a gauged fixed theory; this happens for example in Horava gravity \cite{horava, horavaphase,horavaphase2} (although there are exceptions, where additional, secondary constraints fix $N$ up to a global reperameterization invariance, for example in shape dynamics \cite{mercati2017shape, Anderson_2005, Gomes_2012}) .
+Preservation of such a constraint then leads to $N$ becoming dynamical, which generically leads to a gauged fixed theory; this happens for example in Horava gravity \cite{horava, horavaphase,horavaphase2} (although there are exceptions, where additional secondary constraints fix $N$ up to a global reperameterization invariance, for example in shape dynamics \cite{mercati2017shape, Anderson_2005, Gomes_2012}).
 We leave gauge fixed CQ theories as a possible area for further study.
-Making the assumption that realizations are linear in the lapse and shift, we are lead to study dynamics of the form